 Money – Motivator or Demotivator?

-For almost 100 years, psychologists of all persuasions and scientific management ‘gurus’ have been trying to establish once and for all whether money is a motivator or a demotivator or a neutral factor.
-Over that 100 years, the nature of work has changed considerably and organisations no longer pay people in terms of the number of widgets they produce per hour but the mentality that goes with that system is still around.
-Call centres are the classic example where employees are paid for the number of calls they answer per hour not on the number of satisfied customers or resolved problems.
+For almost 100 years, psychologists and management experts have tried to determine whether money is a motivator, demotivator, or a neutral factor.
+Throughout this time, the nature of work has evolved significantly.
+Nowadays, organizations don’t pay employees based on the number of widgets produced per hour.
+However, the mentality of such systems persists, especially in call centers where employees are compensated for the number of calls answered, not the number of satisfied customers or resolved problems.

 • Does money make our job more enjoyable?